 Hi Aunt Vadge,

 I had a miscarriage this past November.
 I bled for about a month or longer afterwards.
-I recently just had my first normal period last week, and the period ended, but I continue to spot, or what I think is spotting, for the past four days.
-It is red, sometimes a brownish colour.
-This morning while wiping, a mass that looked like a cluster of tissue came out of my vagina.
-It looked old, and I’m not sure what it was and just need a little guidance.
+I recently had my first normal period last week; it ended, but I’ve continued to spot for the past four days.
+It’s red, sometimes brownish.
+This morning while wiping, a mass that looked like a cluster of tissue came out.
+It looked old, and I’m not sure what it was – I just need a little guidance.

 Sincerely,